This topic describes how to create a user-created Oracle data source.

 VPC data source

-For more information, see Obtain an AccessKey.
+For more information, see Create an AccessKey pair.

-NoteThe AccessKey ID must have read permissions on the target instance.
-If the AccessKey ID also has write permissions, Quick BI automatically adds the required IP addresses to the whitelist.
-Otherwise, you must add them manually.
-For more information, see Create a custom policy.
+Readpermissions for the target instance.
+Quick BI automatically adds its IP addresses to the whitelist if the key also hasWritepermissions.
+Otherwise, you must add the IP addresses manually.
+For more information, see Create a custom RAM policy.AccessKey Secret: The AccessKey Secret of the account that owns the instance.

-For more information, see Obtain an AccessKey.
+For more information, see Create an AccessKey pair.

 For more information, see View instance information.